OpenEvalProject/evals/manuscripts/elife-18770/v3/manuscript.md

 ## Materials and methods

-## ‘Long-term control’ experiment
+### ‘Long-term control’ experiment

 To simulate seasonality in populations with non-overlapping generations, we changed food composition to generate two distinct ‘seasons’ (n = 45 populations).
 During the breeding season, we placed adults in vials (28 × 95 mm) with a dead yeast-sugar medium to lay for 24 hr (day 0), after which adults were discarded and larvae were allowed to mature to adults (16 days).
 Individuals were then transferred (day 17) to a non-breeding environment for 4 days.
 The non-breeding season consisted of an empty vial of the same size as the breeding vials, but food was provided by a pipette tip filled with 0.200 ml of 5% water–sugar solution per day from the top of the vial.
 This solution was sufficient for many flies to survive (~95% survival at low population size) but did not allow females to lay eggs (Bownes and Blair, 1986; Betini et al., 2013a).
 In both seasonal treatments, a consistent amount of food was provided regardless of population size, which caused reproduction and survival to be density-dependent (Betini et al., 2013a).
 Each of 45 replicate populations was repeatedly transferred between breeding and non-breeding environments for 58 generations and together they are referred to as ‘long-term controls’.
 The quality and amount of the medium during the breeding season mimics the scenario well explored in other Drosophila systems (Mueller and Joshi, 2000), where the food is of lower quality and more limited for adults compared to larvae.
 Dynamics of populations experiencing only this medium (i.e. only the breeding season) do not show evidence of cycles (Mueller and Joshi, 2000); (Appendix 2—figure 1).

-## 'Stop-selection' experiment
+### 'Stop-selection' experiment

 To investigate whether opposing selective pressures caused multigenerational cycles in seasonal populations, we experimentally stopped viability selection for a smaller body size in the non-breeding season while preserving density-dependent survival.
 To do this, we exposed 13 new replicate populations to the same seasonal change in food resources (described above) over 31 generations, but provided unlimited access to food during the non-breeding season (0.8 ml/day instead of 0.2 ml/day; initial population size was 5 males and 5 females).
 Average mortality was reduced from 28% (±0.4; mean ± s.e.) in the 'long-term control' populations to 0.5% (±1) in these new 'stop selection' treatments.
 After four days in the non-breeding season, we haphazardly selected the survivors that moved to the breeding season.
-To preserve the density-dependent survival process during the non-breeding period, the number of survivors for each population was calculated based on a logistic non-breeding survival function parameterized from our 'long-term control' populations (
+To preserve the density-dependent survival process during the non-breeding period, the number of survivors for each population was calculated based on a logistic non-breeding survival function parameterized from our 'long-term control' populations (Wilson, 1994; Figure 6)Su=11+(Nv)w

 ![Figure 6.](https://cdn.elifesciences.org/articles/18770/elife-18770-fig6-v3.jpg)

-**Figure 6.:** The blue line represents a survival function parameterized with our 'long-term control' populations (v = 375.22, s.e.=7.60, t = 49.43, p<0.001; w = 1.83, s.e.=0.08, t = 22.50, p<0.001).DOI: http://dx.doi.org/10.7554/eLife.18770.011
+**Figure 6.:** The blue line represents a survival function parameterized with our 'long-term control' populations (v = 375.22, s.e.=7.60, t = 49.43, p<0.001; w = 1.83, s.e.=0.08, t = 22.50, p<0.001).

 where Su is survival (number of survivors at the end of the non-breeding season divided by the total number of individuals at the beginning of the non-breeding season), N is the population size at the beginning of the non-breeding season, and v and w are constant to be estimated from the data.
 The function was parameterized with our 'long-term control' populations (45 replicates over 43 generations) using the non-linear function nls in R (R Core Team, 2015).
 Individuals that moved to the following breeding season were haphazardly selected.

-## ‘Short-term control’ experiment
+### ‘Short-term control’ experiment

 Our ‘long-term control’ and ‘stop-selection’ populations were initiated at different periods and with different population sizes.
 Thus, differences in the lab environment and initial conditions could have influenced the dynamics of these populations.
 For these reasons, we also initiated an additional 13 replicate populations at the same time and same initial population size as the ‘stop-selection’ populations.
 In these populations, we used the same protocol as in the ‘long-term control’, but initial population size (5 males and 5 females) and number of generations (n = 31) was the same as in the ‘stop-selection’ experiment.

-## Measuring viability selection on body size
+### Measuring viability selection on body size

 We measured linear selection differentials (S) for female body weight (i.e. population mean dry